 Review the Franchise Disclosure Document (FDD)

-A Franchise Disclosure Document is a document franchisors are under an obligation to disclose to inform potential franchisees about the brand fully.
-The FDD is where you’ll gain information about a franchise’s history, how long they have been in business, and the amount of capital needed to begin operations.
+A Franchise Disclosure Document is a document franchisors must disclose to fully inform potential franchisees about the brand.
+The FDD is where you’ll learn about a franchise’s history, how long they have been in business, and the capital needed to begin operations.
 You are also likely to discover if there has been any litigation against the franchise.

-Ultimately, the best franchise for veterans will depend on many factors – factors like budget, location, career, and industry.
+Ultimately, the best franchise for veterans will depend on factors like budget, location, career, and industry.
 But this article should give useful insights into which franchises are worth your time.

 Ready to become your own boss?
 Join America’s fastest-growing I.T. support franchise!